La Selva Beach, California

-La Selva Beach (La Selva, Spanish for "The Forest") is a census-designated place (CDP) in Santa Cruz County, California.
+La Selva Beach (La Selva, Spanish for "The Forest") is a census-designated place (CDP) in Santa Cruz County, California, United States.
 La Selva Beach sits at an elevation of 151 ft.
 The 2020 United States census reported La Selva Beach's population was 2,531.

 La Selva Beach is one of the several small communities located in and around Aptos.
 It neighbors Seascape to the north, Corralitos to the east, and Watsonville to the south.
 When founded, the small beach community was surrounded by dense conifer woods.

 Geography

 La Selva Beach lies near the San Andreas Fault, and was close to the epicenter of the October 17, 1989 Loma Prieta earthquake.

-According to the United States Census Bureau, the CDP covers an area of 5.3 square miles (13.7 km^{2}), all of it land.
+According to the United States Census Bureau, the CDP covers an area of 5.3 square miles (13.7 km^{2}), all land.

 History

 In 1925 it was founded as Rob Roy by real estate developer David Batchelor.
 The now-defunct (since 2000) Rob Roy Video Store was the only business in the area to make note of this heritage.
 In 1935 the name was changed to La Selva Beach by the new developer, Edward Burghard.
 Most of the existing houses were built in the early 1960s.
 In the 1970s the residents convinced state government to remove "Beach" from the direction signs.
 Officially the name is still La Selva Beach.